Solar PV Vs Solar Hot Water

 How Does Solar Hot Water Work?

-Pros of Solar Hot Water:
+Pros Of Solar Hot Water

 • Uses free thermal energy from the sun to reduce your water heating bills only